Asymptotic behavior of time periodic solutions for extended Fisher-Kolmogorov equations with delays: Abstract

 \section{Abstract}

-In this paper, we investigate the global existence, uniqueness and asymptotic stability of time $\omega$-periodic classical solution for a class of extended Fisher-Kolmogorov equations with delays and general nonlinear term.
-We establish a general framework to find time $\omega$-periodic solutions for nonlinear extended Fisher-Kolmogorov equations with delays and general nonlinear function, which will provide an effective way to deal with such kinds of problems.
-The discussion is based on the theory of compact and analytic operator semigroups and maximal regularization method. {\bf Keywords:\ }{Extended Fisher-Kolmogorov equation with delays; Time periodic solution; Global existence and uniqueness; Classical solution; Asymptotic behavior } {\bf Mathematics Subject Classification (2010):\ }34K13; 47J35
+In this paper, we investigate the global existence, uniqueness and asymptotic stability of time periodic classical solution for a class of extended Fisher-Kolmogorov equations with delays and general nonlinear term.
+We establish a general framework to investigate the asymptotic behavior of time periodic solutions for nonlinear extended Fisher-Kolmogorov equations with delays and general nonlinear function, which will provide an effective way to deal with such kinds of problems.
+The discussion is based on the theory of compact and analytic operator semigroups and maximal regularization method. {\bf Keywords:\ }{Extended Fisher-Kolmogorov equation with delays; Asymptotic behavior; Time periodic solution; Global existence and uniqueness } {\bf Mathematics Subject Classification (2010):\ }34K13; 47J35

 10mm